- Comprehensive Eye Exams

 Surgery Co-management

-If you are interested in laser surgery, we will begin with a comprehensive eye examination, which will let us know more about you and your needs.
+We will begin with a comprehensive eye examination, which will let us know more about you and your needs.
 We may have to perform some testing to properly diagnose your eye conditions.
 During this time, the surgeon and staff will go over what you can expect before, during and after the procedure; we want to make sure to give you realistic answers for your unique vision.

 Dry Eye Management and Care